Kenya-Rae/home-cook-recipes/README.md

 ### Fonts

 - Google Fonts was used to give the headers the Playfair Display and the sub headings Karla.
 These two were chosen as the constrast between the two were amacable.
-I didn't want to choose a font that was too formal for the site as this intended for sharing and finding recipes.
+I didn't want to choose a font that was too formal for the site as this is intended for sharing and finding recipes.

 ### Icons